mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/README.md

 + I want to see pics of sad girls
 + Show me happy baby pics

-Now we have to teach LUIS how to pick out the search topic as the "facet" entity.
+Once we have some utterances, we have to teach LUIS how to pick out the search topic as the "facet" entity.
 Hover and click over the word (or drag to select a group of words) and then select the "facet" entity.

 ![Labelling Entity](./resources/assets/LabellingEntity.jpg)